ossc-db/pg_hint_plan/README.md

     DELETE 1
     postgres=#

-The hint table is owned by the creator user and having the default previledges at the time of creation. during `CREATE EXTENSION`.
-Table hints are prioritized than comment hits.
+The hint table is owned by the creator user and having the default privileges at the time of creation. during `CREATE EXTENSION`.
+Table hints are prioritized over comment hits.

 ### The types of hints